fdelbrayelle/todo-app-react-express-redis-om/README.md

 # ToDo App

-This a ToDo app using React (with Typescript) and [Redis OM](https://github.com/redis/redis-om-node).
+This a ToDo app using React (with Typescript), Express and [Redis OM](https://github.com/redis/redis-om-node).

 ## Running